 Cons:

-- Since the MCU server makes decoding and encoding each participant’s media, it requires high processing power.
+- Since the MCU server decodes and encodes each participant’s media, it requires high processing power.

 Routing Topology and SFU